starchturrets/windows-shenanigans/guide.md

 1. OS Diagnostics
 2. Windows Spotlight
-3. Bing Start Menu (Cortana and Search)
+3. Bing Start Menu / Copilot
-4. Edge Optional Features
+4. Edge
-5. Certain aspects of Windows Defender (Smartscreen/SAC, Automatic Sample Submission)
+5. Certain aspects of Windows Defender (Automatic Sample Submission, Reputation Based Checks)
 6. (Optional) Widgets and Live Tiles, Windows Media Player

 # OS Diagnostics (Sends back hardware data, among other things)

 If you are on Pro, you cannot fully disable OS diagnostics.
-Opt out of optional diagnostics on first setup and do not attempt to download third party tools that claim to disable telemetry.
+Select required diagnostics only in the OOBE and do not attempt to download third party tools that claim to disable telemetry.

 <details>